 American College of Sports Medicine lists findings from their worldwide survey of fitness trends for 2019.
 Survey sent to personal trainers and other health fitness professionals; 6% response rate (more than 2000 responses).
 Wearable technology and Group training were the top 2 trends.
 Published Nov-Dec 2018 issue of Health & Fitness Journal

-American Hospital Association (AHA), 150 pages, published 2018.
+Trendwatch Chartbook for 2018, by American Hospital Association (AHA).
 See Chart 1.29 for 2015 operating margins of insurance company giants Aetna, Anthem, United HealthCare, Cigna and Humana – compare to managed care plan average of 5.1% (2015) or 7.4% 2015 hospital operating margin (noting however, that 23% of hospitals had negative operating margins.)
 Overall health expenditures reported at 17.9% of GDP in 2016.
 Very helpful charts, though examine the scale carefully.
 No reference to healthcare quality trends.
 Most charts contain 2016 or more recent data.
-Published May 2018.
+150 pages, published May 2018.

 US Census Bureau’s National Data Book presents statistics on health expenditures and insurance coverage, healthcare workforce, injuries, diseases including 5-year cancer survival rates, disability status, nutritional intake of the population, and food consumption.
 Average hospital cost per day in 2009 was $1,853, or $10,043 per stay (tables 173 & 174); average cost per state is shown.
 See Health and Nutrition section.
 Abstract is no longer updated after 2012, but charts may be updated by the government and shown in other websites.